MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 ## Revision History

+### v1.2
+- Added nubs on the board edge to prevent the circuit board from rattling around in aftermarket cartridges

 ### v1.1
 - Fix schematic errors
 - Extended cart edge down by 0.25 mm for better fitment